Catallactic/catallactic-site/docs/whitepaper.md

 #### 8.6.4.
 Estimating CryptoCommodity Demand

 CryptoCommodity's users demand, represents the tokens purchases in the exchanges by the CryptoCommodity Users.
-The CryptoCommodity's users can purchases tokens by 2 different motivations: real utility or speculative value.
+The CryptoCommodity's users can purchase tokens by 2 different motivations: real utility or speculative value.

 The **Speculative Demand** is the expectation that the project will achieve its goals and, therefore, the price of the tokens will increase driving profits to their holders.
 The speculative demand is highly volatile.
 The speculative demand is higher at earlier stages of the project and gets reduced when the project gets closer to its goals.